 3. Adult Teeth

 Between 6-7 years of age the adult (secondary) teeth will begin to erupt starting with the first molar.
 This will be an ongoing process from age 6 to 14 years (exclusive of wisdom teeth).
 Asking yourself, does your diet really matter for oral health?
 Now it is the time to think about it – both for yourself and your kid.
 Don’t be surprised if the teeth are not all in line initially.
 Often, they straighten out as the jaw grows.
 If this is not the case, you may wish to see a dentist in North Dallas about braces.

 4. Bleeding gums means gum disease

 Dental plaque is made up of sugar and bacteria.
 When it sits around the gums and is not removed, the gums start to bleed.
 If this continues, the gums will begin to drop back over time.
 What do you do?
-Ensure the teeth are brushed twice daily and limit sugary foods and adopt these methods for removing plaque.
+Ensure the teeth are brushed twice daily, limit sugary foods and adopt these methods for removing plaque.

 5. Dental decay needs attention

 Dental decay is also known as dental cavities or dental caries.
 You may notice this as brown or black areas on the teeth.
 They may give no symptoms but can cause sensitivity and pain.
 If there is no pain, it does not mean the cavity does not need treating.
 A dental cavity can get bigger and reach the nerve in the tooth.
 This results in severe pain, swelling and the tooth needing extra attention or taking out.
 A large infection can lead to damage to the adult teeth.
 You will want to see Dentist Rivervale if you notice any discoloration.
 Your child’s teeth are important.
 While they may get a second set, if the first set are not cared for, they may result in infections, pain and even being taken out.
 This can hinder the growth and development of the adult teeth with regard to shape, colour and position in the mouth.